MaragonMH/Archipelago/worlds/xenobladex/docs/setup_en.md

 Some of these are included in the settings to allow for more flexibility.
 Apart from those you should be fine to use whatever graphical graphic pack you like.
 Other packs might interfere, but that is very unlikely.
 Feel free to use them.

+### How do i manage my saves?
+Usually you should start each MultiWorld with a fresh savefile.
+The best way to do that is to create a new account.
+Otherwise you can start a new game from the title screen.